 - ensure our industries become more diverse and representative

 Following the workshops the team developed the winning Pavilion concept; “The Social Shell” into a fully buildable design.
-The Social Shell is cut entirely from 61 sheets of Marine Grade Plywood using CNC routers.
+The Social Shell is cut entirely from 61 sheets of Performance Plywood using CNC routers.
 The design was refined to minimise the work on site, maximise material efficiency and minimise the need for metal bracketry, instead preferring slotted bearing or bolted connections.